funbox/dkrpm/README.md

-  p or pack             Create RPM package from spec file u or unpack           Unpack source files from SRPM package c or check            Validate spec file using RPMLint d or debug            Run shell command instead of RPMBuilder h or help             Show detailed information about command
+  p or pack             Create RPM package from spec file u or unpack           Unpack source files from SRPM package c or check            Validate spec file using Perfecto d or debug            Run shell command instead of RPMBuilder h or help             Show detailed information about command